Flekkefjord FK

-Flekkefjord Fotballklubb is a Norwegian association football club from Flekkefjord.
+Flekkefjord Fotballklubb is a Norwegian association football club based in the town of Flekkefjord in Flekkefjord Municipality, Agder county, Norway.

 Founded on 31 March 1905, it is the oldest exclusively football club in Southern Norway and the only one founded before the dissolution of the union between Norway and Sweden.
 The team colours are red and black.

 The men's football team currently plays in the Fourth Division, the fifth tier of football in Norway, as does the women's team.

 Before the Second World War, Flekkefjord FK played in the League of Norway.
 After the war, the league was resumed in 1947–48 which ended in relegation for Flekkefjord.
 Flekkefjord FK played in the Landsdelsserien, the second tier of Norway, as long as the Landsdelsserien existed, from the 1951–52 season through the 1961–62 season.
 The team notably lost in a playoff to the highest tier three years in a row.
 Winning the Southern Norway group in 1952, 1953 and 1954, all three playoffs ended with promotion for Bergen-based teams: Varegg, Nordnes and Brann.